redbeard1083/bc250-performanceprofiles/README.md

 GPU overclock already installed: https://github.com/filippor/cyan-skillfish-governor/tree/smu or https://github.com/NexGen-3D-Printing/SteamMachine

 Installation:
-Download repoistory as zip, extract and copy folder to home directory, set all script files executable.

-To Run:
+Download repo as zip and extract to home folder.
+Ideallly you would want the bc250ocprofiles folder and oc.sh in your home directory.
+This way you do not have to change directories to run the main script.
+Once files in place, set oc.sh as executable as well as every script in the scripts folder or they will not run correctly.
+(This can be done by right clicking the file, going into properties and selecting the box that says "executable as program.")

+To Run this, open a terminal and type:
 ./oc.sh

-This is a simple script to adjust CPU and GPU overclock settings as quickly as possible.

-Full disclosure: I did use chatgpt to produce the menu script.

 Running the script from command line will present the following menu: